#116 Wakeland in the DES

 Cut You Down 978-0345816290

 Maansi Pandya is a graduate of UBC’s Sociology program.
-She currently lives in Vancouver, BC and is studying Professional Communications at Douglas College.
+She currently lives in Vancouver and is studying Professional Communications at Douglas College.